 Gradient Domination Condition.
-The policy optimization problem in RL is non-convex but obeys 60 the special "gradient domination" structure that allows first-order algorithms to provably converge 61 to the globally optimal policy.
-In the settings of LQR [Fazel et al., 2018, Yang et al., 2019] and 62 entropy-regularized MDP [Mei et al., 2020, Cen et al., 2022], the gradient domination structure can 63 be mathematically described by the Polyak-Łojasiewicz (PŁ) condition, which bears a resemblance 64 65 to strong convexity but does not even imply convexity.
-It is known that functions observing this 66 condition can be optimized globally and efficiently by (stochastic) optimization algorithms [Karimi et al., 2016, Gower et al., 2021, Zeng et al., 2021].
-When the policy optimization problem under a 67 standard, non-regularized MDP is considered, the gradient domination structure is weaker than the 68 PL condition but still takes the form of upper bounding a global optimality gap by a measure of the 69 magnitude of the gradient [Bhandari and Russo, 2019, Agarwal et al., 2020, 2021].
-In all scenarios, 70 the gradient domination structure prevents any stationary point from being sub-optimal.
-71
+The policy optimization problem in RL is non-convex but obeys the special "gradient domination" structure, which has been widely used as a tool to show the convergence of various gradient-based algorithms to the globally optimal policy [Agarwal et al., 2020, Mei et al., 2020, Bhandari and Russo, 2021, Zeng et al., 2021a, Xiao, 2022].
+In the settings of LQR [Fazel et al., 2018, Yang et al., 2019] and entropy-regularized MDP [Mei et al., 2020, Cen et al., 2022, Zeng et al., 2022], the gradient domination structure can be mathematically described by the Polyak-Łojasiewicz (PŁ) condition, which bears a resemblance to strong convexity but does not even imply convexity.
+It is known that functions observing this condition can be optimized globally and efficiently by (stochastic) optimization algorithms [Karimi et al., 2016, Zeng et al., 2021b, Gower et al., 2021].
+When the policy optimization problem under a standard, non-regularized MDP is considered, the gradient domination structure is weaker than the PŁ condition but still takes the form of upper bounding a global optimality gap by a measure of the magnitude of the gradient [Bhandari and Russo, 2019, Agarwal et al., 2020, 2021].
+In all scenarios, the gradient domination structure prevents any stationary point from being sub-optimal.

-It may be tempting to think that the gradient domination condition and the connectedness of the 72 superlevel sets are strongly connected notions or may even imply one another.
-For 1-dimensional 73 function $(f:\mathbb{R}^n\to\mathbb{R})$ with n=1, it is easy to verify that the gradient domination condition 74 necessarily implies the connectedness of the superlevel sets.
-However, when $n \ge 2$ this is no 75 longer true.
-In general, the gradient domination condition neither implies nor is implied by the 76 connectedness of superlevel sets, which we illustrate with examples in Section 1.3.
-These two 77 structural properties are distinct concepts that characterize the optimization landscape from different 78 angles.
-This observation precludes the possibility of deriving the connectedness of the superlevel 79 sets in RL simply from the existing results on the gradient domination condition, and suggests that a 80 tailored analysis is required.
-81
+It may be tempting to think that the gradient domination condition and the connectedness of the superlevel sets are strongly connected notions or may even imply one another.
+For 1-dimensional function $(f : \mathbb{R}^n \to \mathbb{R} \text{ with } n = 1)$, it is easy to verify that the gradient domination condition necessarily implies the connectedness of the superlevel sets.
+However, when $n \ge 2$ this is no longer true.
+In general, the gradient domination condition neither implies nor is implied by the connectedness of superlevel sets, which we illustrate with examples in Section 1.3.
+These two structural properties are distinct concepts that characterize the optimization landscape from different angles.
+This observation precludes the possibility of deriving the connectedness of the superlevel sets in RL simply from the existing results on the gradient domination condition, and suggests that a tailored analysis is required.

-82 Minimax Optimization & Minimax Theorems.
-Consider a function $f : \mathcal{X} \times \mathcal{Y} \to \mathbb{R}$ on convex 83 sets \mathcal{X}, \mathcal{Y} .
+Minimax Optimization & Minimax Theorems.
+Consider a function $f : \mathcal{X} \times \mathcal{Y} \to \mathbb{R}$ on convex sets \mathcal{X}, \mathcal{Y} .
 In general, the minimax inequality always holds